Developing a future community vision for Victoria Barracks

 Victoria Barracks has many features that support the retention of the barracks in its current form including:

-• high heritage significance, all of it, including buildings, gardens, landscape and walls
+• high heritage significance, the whole site, including buildings, landscape, gardens and perimeter walls

-• large number of significant spaces reflecting its military history
+• large numbers of significant green open spaces and superb buildings, all reRlecting its military history

-• has been a military place for over 175 years in a city that is 230 years old
+• the site has been a military place for 185 years in a city that is only 230 years old

-• the catalyst for the development of Paddington
+• strategically located on a prominent ridge, it was the catalyst for the development of Paddington

-• the site has a small amount of land that might be used as say 3 storey development
+• the site has only very small areas of land that could be used for appropriately low scaled development

-If you are concerned about future potential plans for Victoria Barracks on Oxford Street please ensure your submission is received by September 19th 2025.
+If you are concerned about future potential plans for Victoria Barracks on Oxford Street the consultation period is now closed for evaluation and review.
+More information or contact City of Sydney Council at sydneyyoursay@cityofsydney.nsw.gov.au

 About Victoria Barracks – Paddington, NSW